barrywire/ring-algorithm/README.md

 ## Algorithm assumptions

-- This implementation assumes that the nodes are connected in a logical ring.
+This implementation makes the following assumptions:

+1. The nodes are connected in a logical ring.
-- This implementation assumes that each process knows its successor.
+2. Each process knows its successor.
+3. Initially, all the processes know the coordinator.
+4. The process id of the current process is 4.
+5. The process id of the successor is obtained by adding 1 to the current process id.